w3f/Grants-Program/applications/alphaday.md

 Alphaday is a React-Typescript dashboard on the frontend using a Python-Django backend built on distributed infrastructure with Postgres and Redis Databases.

-Most components of the frontend are free but there are some off-the-shelf code we used from various services that we were not given permission to open-source and therefore those are still closed-source.
-Many of the widgets we deployed (ie uniswap widget) and data from the API are freely available on the internet.

 #### Challenges

 As the primary core product is already developed, developing and deploying the dashboard poses minimal risk.